Blueforcer/awtrix3/README.md

 - Homeassistant discovery
 - Onscreen menu where you can change your settings directly on the device
 - Pre-installed pages like time, date, temperature, humidity and battery
-- Add custom pages without recompiling.
+- Add customapps without recompiling.
 - Easy to use icon system
 - Powerful MQTT commands
 - RTTTL melody player